 The biggest financial considerations center on dividing the assets.
-Because not all assets are created the same, you need solid information when deciding how to split everything.
-The consequences of not understanding and finding out when it is too late can be financially and emotionally devastating!
+Because not all assets are created equal, you need solid information when deciding how to split everything.
+Not understanding the consequences of a proposed settlement until after the divorce is finalized can be financially and emotionally devastating!

-To make sure that you get what you deserve, check out the "Financial Custody: You, Your Money, and Divorce" from the library.
+To make sure that you get what you deserve, check out "DIVORCE: Think Financially, Not Emotionally" (Ad - As an Amazon Associate I earn from qualifying purchases).
 This book explains the different aspects of property division in cases of divorce or separation.
 By reading through the book, you can understand what rights you and your husband each have under the laws of your state, given the specific circumstances of your situation.
 It also points out how the assets would probably be divided if your case goes to court, versus a settlement arising from negotiations.

-One service that I like is Credit Karma.
+To monitor your credit, one service I like is Credit Karma.
 They offer you access to your credit score without having to sign up for a membership or charging anything to your credit card.
 You'll also be able to use their credit score simulator to find out how various actions will affect your score.

-Once you have determined your credit history, a wise financial consideration is to establish credit in your own name.
+It's a good idea to establish credit in your own name before getting divorced, as it can be much harder to do so afterward.
 When applying for a card, keep in mind the varying interest rates, as a lower interest rate equates to lower monthly payments.
 Also be aware of whether the interest rate is variable or fixed.
 A teaser rate on a variable rate card may be enticing, but can eat your lunch when the introductory rate is over, and the rate then soars to over 20%.
 With this in mind, try to choose a card with a low fixed rate if at all possible.

-If you are separated, as a financial consideration, you can file your taxes separately as "Head of Household".
-Determine who gets to claim the children as dependents during your legal separation.
+If the children are living with you during your separation, you can file your taxes separately as "Head of Household".
+You'll also want to determine who gets to claim the children as dependents during your legal separation.
 Keep this deduction if at all possible; it can mean money in your pocket with the earned income credit.
 If you are claiming the children as your dependents, make sure that your husband doesn’t also try to claim them.
 The last thing you need is an IRS audit.

 Your insurance coverage also needs to reflect your change in status.
-If both names are on a policy, and your spouse has an uncovered liability, you can be held responsible.
-The best financial consideration is to take your husband's name off the policy, or get your own policy (and take your name off his).
+If both names are on a policy and your spouse has an uncovered liability, you can be held responsible.
+The best move is to take your husband's name off the policy, or get your own policy (and take your name off his).
 If you don't already have an insurance provider, you can shop for the best insurance rates online.

 For information more information about financial considerations during divorce, continue with...